top of page

 Ben Malbin

 I grew up in Portland, Oregon and spent most of my life out in nature or trying to be out in nature.
-During college I studied Linguistic Anthropology and Studio Art at NYU, before returning to Portland to get my Masters in Education at Marylhurst University and Arbor School.
-Since then I have taught middle school and high school for 12 years, focusing on English, Social Studies, Health, Urban Exploration, and American Sign Language.
-I currently teach ASL at Lincoln High School.
+During college I studied Linguistic Anthropology & Studio Art at NYU, before returning to Portland to get my Masters in Education at Marylhurst University and Arbor School.
+Since then I have taught middle school and high school for 14 years, focusing on English, Social Studies, Health, Urban Exploration, and American Sign Language.
+I currently teach ASL at McDaniel High School.
 Recently, it has been a true joy for me to expand my love for trees into the world of Bigleaf Maple tapping.

 Kristy Morlan

-Member
+Board Member

 bottom of page